thirstler/slor/README.md

 Distributed Jobs
 ----------------

-So far we've been using the built-in load-generator that's launch with slor when you don't specify drivers to attach to.
-On separate load generation hosts start the drive with the.... driver sub-command.
+So far we've been using the built-in load-generator that launches with slor when you don't specify drivers to attach to.
+On separate load generation hosts start the driver with the "driver" sub-command:

     ./slor driver

 This launches a driver process (does not daemonize) that attaches to the default port (9256).
-Do this on one or more hosts and then launch work loads from a controller specifying the hostnames of the hosts running the
+Do this on one or more hosts and then launch work loads from a controller specifying the host names of the hosts running the
 drivers:

     ./slor controller --access-key user \